caltechlibrary/git-code4lib/_episodes/02-setup.md

 the Git version control system is that you set a name and email address.
 These will be included with the history of changes made to a repository.

->
 > > ## CLI Steps
 > > When we use Git on a new computer for the first time,
 > > we need to configure a few things.
 Below are a few examples
-> > of configurations we will set as we get started with Git:
+> > of configurations we can set as we get started with Git:
 > >
 > > *   our name and email address,
 > > *   what our preferred text editor is,